RayChimera/configs/README.md

 ### Common shortcuts

 * :white_check_mark: - My default option for a tool where multiple options are available
-* No checkmark - backup option for a tool (I consider switching to it probably or legacy tool).
+* No checkmark - backup option for a tool (I consider switching to it probably or a legacy tool).
 I shouldn't install it if I'm not sure I want to switch right now

 ### Basic ideas